 Supply of IT Goods & Services

-The biggest concern with Brexit is that British ports and HM Customs may not be adequately prepared for a no-deal Brexit.
+The biggest concern with Brexit is that British ports and HM Customs may not be adequately prepared following the end of the transition period.
 This could potentially result in significant delays to supply of IT goods in the UK and Ireland as non-perishable goods may be de-prioritised in the event of border delays or backlog.

 Following HMRC advice, CMS has relevant EORI numbers in place, we have partnerships in place with large Customs Agents, and we have regular contact with our logistics partners as the deadline approaches.

 We are confident that we can continue the provision of goods and services abroad via our global supply chain.
-We are suitably prepared to hold increased stock in our own warehouse facilities should a customer or vendor wish to guarantee continued supply for October 31st and beyond.
+We are suitably prepared to hold increased stock in our new expanded warehouse facility in the UK should a customer or vendor wish to guarantee continued supply for the early part of the new rules period.

-CMS currently has a small number of employees classified as EU27 citizens and we will support these staff with visa applications via the EU Settlement Scheme, operable October 31st and beyond.
+CMS currently has a small number of employees classified as EU27 citizens and we will support these staff with visa applications via the EU Settlement Scheme.

 Future recruitment policy will continue as is, i.e. hire the best person for each role regardless of circumstance.
-This may be impacted by whatever result Brexit delivers but we remain steadfast in our aims.
+This may be impacted by the new points based immigration system, but we remain steadfast in our aims.

-EU regulations will cease to have a direct effect on the UK once it leaves the EU, however, the UK has taken steps already to transpose most EU regulations into English Law (e.g. personal data).
-We, therefore, do not anticipate a significant effect on the UK’s ability to comply with matters such as safety or transfer of personal data post departure from the EU.
+EU regulations will cease to have a direct effect on the UK once the transition period ends, however, the UK has taken steps already to transpose most EU regulations into English Law (e.g. personal data).
+We, therefore, do not anticipate a significant effect on the UK’s ability to comply with matters such as safety or transfer of personal data post the transition period.

-In the case of a no-deal Brexit, the effects on currency exchange may be dramatic and might result in significant fluctuations to the prices of IT goods with immediate price rises from vendors.
-CMS will ensure such rises are well communicated with as much notice as the vendor allows.
-If you are a customer of CMS, please talk to your account manager today if you want to increase your purchases to reduce currency uncertainty.
+CMS will ensure any material price changes caused by the reaction of the Currency Markets are well communicated with as much notice as the vendor allows.
+If you are a customer of CMS, please talk to your account manager today if you want to increase your purchases at any time to reduce currency uncertainty.